bazed85-arch/sql_learning/02-ddl-and-types/mistakes.md

 The first pair in the same task — `estimates` / `sites` — was answered correctly and the conclusion did follow.
 The check degenerates when the answer is already known.

+**Diagnosed in A3.** The same inversion recurred one task later, and there the cause became visible: "can X have several Y" was being read sometimes as *one row of X* and sometimes as *table X as a whole*.
+Both entries describe one error, not two.

+### A3.
+The same cardinality question answered two ways in one message

+Three pairs for `supplier_materials`.
+Pairs 2 and 3 are structurally identical —
+junction table against its parent, twice — so the answers must have the same shape.
+They did not:

+2.1 can supplier_materials have several suppliers — NO (correct)
+2.2 can suppliers have several supplier_materials — (left blank)
+3.1 can supplier_materials have several materials — YES (wrong, should be NO) 3.2 can materials have several supplier_materials — YES (correct)

+**Diagnosis, and it explains A2 as well.** The question "can X have several Y" is being read two different ways: sometimes as *one row of X*, sometimes as *table X as a whole*.
+Under the second reading the answer is always yes and the question carries no information.

+**Fix:** phrase it strictly in terms of a row — "can **one row** of `supplier_materials` reference several materials".
+The inversion then becomes impossible to write down.

+Second occurrence in two tasks.
+Key placement was correct both times, because it follows from the composite PK rather than from the answers — so the check again changed nothing.
+See pattern 11.

+---

+### A4.
+Cardinality re-derived for the wrong pairs

+For `estimate_items` I asked three pairs and inverted both junction pairs again — "can one row of estimate_items reference several materials — yes".
+The FK is a single column; the answer cannot be yes.

+**Two separate fixes came out of this.**

+*Mine to keep:* the mechanical test.
+A foreign key of one column holds one value, so one row references exactly one parent.
+No reasoning about the domain required.

+*The instructor's error, worth recording so the procedure is right:* the reverse question was being phrased as "can one row of `materials` reference several `estimate_items`", which is meaningless — a parent never references its children.
+The correct passive form is "can several rows of `estimate_items` reference **one row** of `materials`".

+**And the wider correction:** cardinality is asked *before* the structure exists, between entities. `estimates` ↔ `materials` — yes/yes — is what produced `estimate_items` in the first place.
+Once the junction table is written, its pairs with the parents are read off the columns, not re-derived.

 ---